openxc/vi-firmware/docs/config/reference.rst

   pipeline, but just silence its output.
 This is useful if you need to track the last known value for this signal for a calculation in a custom handler.

+``states``
-``states`` - (required only for state-based signals) This is a mapping between the desired descriptive states (e.g. ``off``) and the corresponding numerical values from the CAN message (usually an integer).
+  This is a mapping between the desired descriptive states (e.g. ``off``) and the corresponding numerical values from the CAN message (usually an integer).
   The raw values are specified as a list to accommodate multiple raw states being coalesced into a single final state (e.g. key off and key removed both mapping to just "off").
+Required unless this is a database-backed mapping.

+``max_frequency`` (optional)
-``max_frequency`` - (default: 0, no limit) Some CAN signals are sent at a very high frequency, likely more often than will ever be useful to an application.
+  Some CAN signals are sent at a very high frequency, likely more often than will ever be useful to an application.
 This attribute sets the maximum frequency (Hz) that the signal will be processed and let through.
 The default value (``0``) means that all values will be processed, and there is no limit imposed by the firmware.
 If you want to make sure you don't miss a change in value even when dropping messages, see the ``force_send_changed`` attribute.
   You probably don't want to combine this attribute with ``send_same`` or else you risk missing a status change message if wasn't one of the messages the VI decided to let through.
+Defauls to 0 (no limit).

+``send_same`` (optional)
-``send_same`` - (default: ``true``) By default, all signals are translated every time they are received from the CAN bus.
+  By default, all signals are translated every time they are received from the CAN bus.
 By setting this to ``false``, you can force a signal to be sent only if the value has actually changed.
 This works best with boolean and state based signals.
+Defaults to ``true``.

+``force_send_changed`` (optional)
-``force_send_changed`` - (default: ``false``) Meant to be used in conjunction with ``max_frequency``, if this is true a signal will be sent regardless of the given frequency if the value has changed.
+  Meant to be used in conjunction with ``max_frequency``, if this is true a signal will be sent regardless of the given frequency if the value has changed.
 This is useful for state-based and boolean states, where the state change is the most important thing and you don't want that message to be dropped.
+Defaults to ``false``.

+``writable`` (optional)
-``writable`` - (default: ``false``) Set this attribute to ``true`` to allow this signal to be written back to the CAN bus by an application.
+  Set this attribute to ``true`` to allow this signal to be written back to the CAN bus by an application.
 OpenXC JSON-formatted messages sent back to the VI that are writable are translated back into raw CAN messages and written to the bus.
 By default, the value will be interpreted as a floating point number.
+  Defaults to ``false``.

+``write_handler`` (optional)
-``write_handler`` - (optional, default is a numerical handler) If the signal is writable and is not a plain floating point number (i.e. it is a boolean or state value), you can specify a custom function here to encode the value for a CAN messages.
+  If the signal is writable and is not a plain floating point number (i.e. it is a boolean or state value), you can specify a custom function here to encode the value for a CAN messages.
 This is only necessary for boolean types at the moment - if your signal has states defined, we assume you need to encode a string state value back to its original numerical value.
+Defaults to a built-in numerical handler.

 .. _value-handlers: